 Just because you’re approved for a loan or credit product does not mean you will be able to afford the payments.
 Before agreeing to any loan or credit product it’s important to be sure you understand how much it will cost you to borrow (fees, interest rate, and other charges) and how long it will take you to pay it back.
 You also want to make sure your payments fit into your budget.
-In New Brunswick, lenders are required by law to clearly disclose the true cost of borrowing as well as your rights and responsibilities in their credit contracts.
+In New Brunswick, lenders are required under the Cost of Credit Disclosure and Payday Loans Act to clearly disclose the true cost of borrowing as well as your rights and responsibilities in their credit contracts.

 Have a plan to pay off the credit

 Our resources, tips, and worksheets can help you make smart spending decisions, build a budget that works, and avoid living beyond your means.
 You can also contact a credit counselling service for additional help and information about your options when dealing with and managing debt.
 Some credit counselling agencies are free, non-profit organizations, while others offer their services for a fee.

 Compare different agencies and ask questions to make sure you know what costs are involved and what services you will receive.